Alieyeh/PegSolitaire/README.md

 </div>

 If you start typing, what you write will be considered as the address and name of the game file you wish to load.
 If you move a peg the writing space disappears, but if you press the SPACE button or start typing again the file address and name will reappear.
+The use of backspace/delete is also available.
 If you do not type a file location and name before pressing the load button a predefined partial solution file will be loaded.
 A file named solution1.txt is also available and if you type its name and press the load file button it will play out a complete solution for you.
 You do not need to specify a location if your file is in the same directory as main.py.

 <table><tr>
 <td> <img src="img/name.png" alt="Drawing" style="width: 400px;"/> </td>